Copyright law of Russia: Berne Convention

-In its declaration of accession, Russia made a reservation regarding article 18 of the Berne Convention, stating that the treaty "shall not extend to the works which, at the date of entry into force of the said Convention in respect of the Russian Federation, are already in the public domain in its territory."
+In its declaration of accession, Russia made a reservation regarding article 18 of the Berne Convention, stating that the treaty "shall not extend to the works which, at the date of entry into force of the said Convention in respect of the Russian Federation, are already in the public domain in its territory."WIPO: Berne Notification 162.
 This statement effectively denied the retroactivity of the Berne Convention for foreign works within Russia.
 This was of some importance because of the issue of foreign works published before May 27, 1973, when the USSR had joined the UCC.
 Such works had never been eligible to copyright in the Soviet Union or in Russia.
 Under §18(2) of the Berne Convention, they should have become copyrighted in 1995 because that article only exempted works that once were copyrighted, but on which that copyright already had expired, which didn't apply to pre-1973 foreign works in Russia.
 The reservation made by Russia used a slightly different phrasing, just stating that works that were in the public domain in Russia in 1995 would not be reprotected.
 As pre-1973 foreign works were not copyrighted at all and thus in the public domain in Russia in 1995, such foreign works remained in the public domain in Russia.

 Russian scholars have disputed this retroactivity issue at length.
 Gavrilov, for instance, who had argued for the Russian reservation to the Berne Convention, kept defending it, while others disagreed.
 Maggs and Sergeyev, for instance, pointed out in 2000 that the reservation was inadmissible under article 30(1) of the Berne Convention; Podshibikhin and Leontiev agreed in 2002.
 The modification of the copyright law through law 72-FL in 2004 refuelled the discussion, because this law added a new paragraph 4 to article 5 of the 1993 copyright law which clearly stated under which conditions foreign works were copyrighted in Russia, using a wording that corresponded in essence to articles 18(1) and 18(2) of the Berne Convention.
 Although law 72-FL indeed was intended to rescind the non-retroactivity reservation, thereby restoring copyrights on pre-1973 foreign works, the common practice in Russia continued treating pre-1973 foreign works as uncopyrighted.

-In 2012 Russia withdrew reservation in its declaration of accession, which was main argument in position of supporters of uncopyrightibility of pre-1973 foreign works.
+In 2012 Russia withdrew reservation in its declaration of accession, which was main argument in position of supporters of uncopyrightability of pre-1973 foreign works.